trusona/pizza_server/README.md

 ================
 For development and testing, you can run Docker containers for the database and the web services.

-To get Docker for your development environment, start here https://www.docker.com/products/docker-toolbox.
-If you are running _Mac OS X_ or _Windows_, installing the Docker Toolbox is the quickest way to get going.
-If you don't use the Docker Toolbox, you will need to have a similar Docker setup that has the Docker Client, Machine, and Compose.
+To get Docker for your development environment, start here [https://www.docker.com/community-edition]().
+If you are installing docker in an environment other than [Mac](https://docs.docker.com/docker-for-mac/install/) or [Windows](https://docs.docker.com/docker-for-windows/install/), be sure you also install [Docker Compose](https://docs.docker.com/compose/install/).

 With Docker ready to go, you can now clone this project.

-Launch the _Docker Quickstart Terminal_ and navigate to the cloned project folder.
-Within the project folder simply run:
+Launch a terminal session and run the following within the cloned projects root:

 ```bash
 docker-compose up